Eligibility and Applications

 - Have an interest in pursuing a biomedical or health-related research career

-- Be able to commit to an 8 week (high school students) or a 10 week (undergraduate students) full-time summer experience
+- Be able to commit to a full-time experience

 Expectations of Students in the CURE Program